Article

 • Shallow keyboard

-• No anti-glare display
+• No antiglare display

 • Software compatibility issues

-Acer Aspire
+Acer Aspire 15

-Acer Aspire
+Acer Aspire 15

-At that price, you might be wondering what the tradeoff is.
+At that price, you might wonder what the trade-off is.
 With rave reviews from many of the biggest laptop review sites, it’s difficult to see its faults.
 While it easily handles the daily duties of remote work, multitasks, and even plays games, it may not be able to handle heavy games at their highest settings.
-The design also leaves something to be desired.
-It’s large, a little clunky, and weighs 5 pounds.
-If those tradeoffs are worth the affordability, then the Acer Aspire E 15 may just be the laptop for you.

-Acer Aspire E 15 specs:
+Acer Aspire 15 specs:

 • 15.6-inch screen size, full HD IPS display